-This is a paid training opportunity for recent graduates from a doctoral program in clinical or counseling psychology or a master’s program in counseling or clinical social work.
-Both the one-year fellowship and the two-year residency are a 40-hour per week experiences.
-The overlapping foci of the fellowship/residency are:
+This is a paid training opportunity for recent graduates from a doctoral program in clinical or counseling psychology.
+The one-year fellowship is a 40-hour per week experience.
+The overlapping foci of the fellowship are:

-- acquiring the requisite post-degree hours for licensure as a psychologist, professional counselor, or clinical social worker in Maryland;
+- acquiring the requisite post-degree hours for licensure as a psychologist;

 - enhancing competencies in working with the unique psychological issues faced by Black, Indigenous and People of Color, sexual minorities, and trans/gender expansive people within a North American context;

-- developing the requisite skills for a successful private practice career by the end of the fellowship/residency.
+- developing the requisite skills for a successful private practice career by the end of the fellowship.

 - Integrating best practices into contemporary private practice work